Sachin-NeU/Team5_CSYE7245_Spring2021/Project/README.md

 ### Building Docker File
-We have dockerized the application for easy use of the application.
+We have dockerized the application so that anyone can consume the application as they need.

-Command used to dockerize the application
+Commands used to dockerize the application
 ```
 sudo docker build -t [appname]:latest
 sudo docker images